slaygun/Deadline-Reminder/README.md

       ./setup.sh
 Note-

--Change the path of mail.py according to your directory *nohup.out will store the system output
+- Change the path of mail.py according to your directory
+* nohup.out will store the system output
-+crontab schedule expression can be changed as per the need.
++ crontab schedule expression can be changed as per the need.
 Checkout https://crontab.guru/

 ### For Windows -